sjavi4/SpearKiller/README.md

 - Valid Empty Space backwards

 To use: Stand still and Hold Right Click for 8 Ticks, the Spear should attack if requirements reached.

+Note: There will be Moved Wrongly alert in Server if you use it near uneven ground.